Order of service

 All It is right to give thanks and praise.

-All (Hymn 418) Holy, holy, holy Lord, God of power and might,
+All Holy, holy, holy Lord, God of power and might,

 heaven and earth are full of your glory.
 Hosanna in the highest.